Other Standards

 NOTE: On 1 January 2017 the QLD government introduced important changes to smoke alarm legislation.
 The changes impact the work performed by security installers.
 Further changes are slated for 1 January 2027.

-Copies of the Standards can be purchased from SAI Global.
+Copies of the Standards can be purchased from Intertek Inform (formerly SAI Global).